osg-htc/docs/docs/storage/gridftp.md

 -   Obtain root access to the host
 -   Prepare [the required Yum repositories](../common/yum.md)
 -   Install [CA certificates](../common/ca.md)
--   Service certificate: The HTCondor-CE service uses a host certificate at `/etc/grid-security/hostcert.pem` and an accompanying key at `/etc/grid-security/hostkey.pem`
+-   Service certificate: The GridFTP service uses a host certificate at `/etc/grid-security/hostcert.pem` and an accompanying key at `/etc/grid-security/hostkey.pem`
 -   Network ports: GridFTP listens on TCP port 2811 and the list of ports configured by the `GLOBUS_TCP_SOURCE_RANGE` environment variable.

 Installing GridFTP